Examining Numbers in OpenRefine

-When a table is imported into OpenRefine, all columns are treated as having text values.
+When a table is imported into OpenRefine, all columns are treated as containing text values.
 We saw earlier how we can sort column values as numbers, but this does not change the cells in a column from text to numbers.
 Rather, this interprets the values as numbers for the purposes of sorting but keeps the underlying data type as is.
-We can, however, transform columns to other data types (e.g. number or date) using the
+We can, however, transform columns from text to other data types (e.g. number or date) using the

 Edit cells >

 Common transforms feature.
 Here we will experiment changing columns to numbers and see what additional capabilities that grants us.

 Text filter facets you have enabled from the left panel so that we can examine our whole dataset.
 You can remove an existing facet by clicking the

 x in the upper left of that facet window.